jhotmann/tasker-phone-modes/README.md

 To activate a context, simply call the `AddToContext` task with the name of the context as the first parameter.
 The `ContextChanged` profile will pickup the change and read the configurations for all active contexts.
 Configuration file names should match the context names in Tasker i.e. if you have a context named `home`, the framework will look for a configuration file named `home.json` for its configuration.

-If multiple contexts are active, the framework does a few things to determine what the device settings should be set to.
-Only the highest priority `primary` (see the configuration spec for a description of `primary` and `secondary` contexts) context will be used.
+If multiple contexts are active, the framework does a few things to determine how the device settings should be set.
+Only the highest priority `primary` context (see the [configuration spec](#configuration-spec) section for a description of `primary` and `secondary` contexts) will be used.
 If there is a tie for highest priority, then the last to be activated will be used.
-All `secondary` contexts with a priority higher than the primary context will be used, and settings from higher priority contexts will take precidence over lower priority contexts.
-Also, `secondary` context's settings will take precidence over `primary` context's settings.
+All `secondary` contexts with a priority higher than the primary context will be used, and settings from higher priority contexts will take precidence over lower priority contexts if they change the same setting.
+Also, any `secondary` context's settings will take precidence over `primary` context's settings even if they share the same priority.

+**Supported Settings**
+Out of the box the following settings changes are supported:

+* Notification Volume
+* Media Volume
+* Do Not Disturb Mode
+* Location Mode
+* Wifi on/off
+* Bluetooth on/off
+* Airplane Mode on/off
+* Display Rotation on/off
+* Display Timeout
+* And much more\*

+\* *With the ability to call any task or enable/disable any profile, you can modify anything else that Tasker is able to modify.*

 See the technical details below and the examples from my own setup to help paint the full picture of how this framework can be beneficial to you.

+# Framework Advantages Over Standard Tasker Profiles
+1. Profile conflict management

+    With standard profiles if you want to avoid a profile being active while another is active you have to do some sort of check, like `%PACTIVE` regex matches the other profile name or set a custom global variable with a value when the other profile is active and add that as a condition to your profile.
+With this framework you don't need those checks because the `type` and `priority` properties handle that for you, so you can create profiles with a simple, single condition and let the framework handle the rest.

+1. Configuration merging

+    With this framework, since multiple contexts can be active at once, your configurations for each state will be merged and the highest priority for each setting will take affect.
+When one of the states is disactivated, the settings are re-merged and changed accordingly.
+Doing this with normal profiles and tasks would be quite the challenge because you would have to write lengthy exit conditions, or a really big, nasty task to handle the changes.
+See the next point...

+1. One task (and a few helpers) to take care of all the work

+    When you use normal profiles and tasks to change settings dependent on your situation, you either have to create one giant task with a lot of `if` statements in it, or each profile has a task with a lot of the same steps repeated in them.
+With this framework you can change a bunch of settings without creating any extra tasks and all the logic is written in JavaScript which is a lot easier to work with than Tasker's.

 # Configuration Spec
-The configuration files contain a single JSON object with the following properties.
+The configuration files each contain a single JSON object with the following properties.
 All properties are optional and a few have default values if they are not specified.
 If you omit a property that doesn't have a default value from your configuration, that setting will remain unchanged.

 * `type` - whether the context is a primary or secondary type
   * `1` - a primary context (default).
 Think of a primary context as a place like home, work, car, etc. Primary contexts often contain multiple settings changes and possibly running other tasks or enabling/disabling other profiles.